-Do you have body aches, fatigue, anxiety, and/or sleep disturbances?
+Do you have body aches, chronic fatigue, anxiety, and/or sleep disturbances?

 Do you need several cups of coffee just to feel awake and start your day?

 Or maybe you just experience low energy throughout the day?

 You may have even mentioned it to your doctor, only to be told “it’s just part of getting older.”

 Chances are, it has nothing to do with age – but rather with hormone imbalances brought on by adrenal dysfunction.

 Sadly, many conventionally trained physicians will pay little attention to proper adrenal health – and are unfamiliar with advanced lab testing that could detect whether your adrenal and stress hormones could be the root cause of your observed symptoms.